sadfuzzy/comfy-gallery/README.md

 If you are using ComfyGallery in conjunction with ComfortableMexicanSofa everything will be configured automatically.

 There's no front-end to this engine.
-Feel free to access galleries like such: `Gallery::Gallery.find_by_identifier('my_gallery)` and cycle through the `photos`.
+Feel free to access galleries like such: `Gallery::Gallery.find_by_identifier('my_gallery')` and cycle through the `photos`.

 Also you may use provided [ColorBox](http://jacklmoore.com/colorbox/) javascript to display galleries.
 Just declare these for asset pipeline